 Treatment sessions are tailored to each pet’s individual needs.
 Smaller dogs may only need eight to 10-minute sessions.
 A larger dog that suffers from arthritis in multiple joints may benefit from a longer, 30-minute session.
 During a treatment session, the pet reclines on a table or may even lie on a blanket on the floor.
 Some veterinarians will even dim the lights and play soothing music, creating a mini “spa” experience for the pet.
 Your veterinarian may allow you to be present for these sessions, but you will need to wear special goggles to protect your eyes.

-Pets that undergo orthopedic surgery may need up to six months of recovery time.
 Physical therapy helps the pet to recover and become active again.
 Laser therapy is a common adjunctive treatment that allows faster healing of the surgical incision and helps relieve arthritic pain.